ntokozodev/regular-language-interpreter/README.md

 RegexFA
 =======

-Theory of Computation (COMP314) project - 2014.
+Theory of Computation (COMP314) project.

 The purpose of this assignment is to write a program which will allow a regular expression and a string to be inputted.
 The program should recognise whether the string is a member of the language which is denoted by the regular expression.